Fisher information susceptibility for multiparameter quantum estimation: Review of the FI MeNoS for the single-parameter case

 \section{Review of the FI MeNoS for the single-parameter case}

-In this section we revise the definition and the most important properties of the FI MeNoS introduced in~\cite{Menos}, starting by recalling the basic ingredients of single-parameter quantum estimation theory.
+We start by revising the definition and the most important properties of the FI MeNoS introduced in Ref.~\cite{Menos} by Kurdziałek and Demkowicz-Dobrzanski, recalling the basic ingredients of single-parameter quantum estimation theory.

-We consider a quantum statistical model, that is a family of quantum states $\rho_{\theta}$ labelled by a parameter $\theta$ that one wants to estimate.
-If one performs a measurement described by a POVM $M$ with elements $\{M_\alpha\}$, the quantum statistical model is reduced to classical statistical model $p(\alpha | \theta)$ that corresponds to the conditional probability of obtaining the measurement outcome $\alpha$ given the value of the parameter $\theta$, i.e. $p(\alpha|\theta) = \text{Tr}[\rho_{\theta} M_\alpha]$.
-It is proven that the variance of any unbiased estimator of the parameter $\theta$ is bounded by the so-called Cram\'er-Rao bound
+We consider a quantum statistical model, i.e. a family of quantum states $\rho_{\theta}$ labelled by a continuous parameter $\theta$ that one wants to estimate.
+If one performs a measurement, mathematically described by a positive operator-valued measure (POVM) $M$ with elements $\{M_\alpha\}_{\alpha=1,\dots,O}$, the quantum statistical model is reduced to the classical statistical model $p(\alpha | \theta)$ that corresponds to the conditional probability of obtaining the measurement outcome $\alpha=1,\dots, O$ given the value of the parameter $\theta$, i.e. $p(\alpha|\theta) = \text{Tr}[\rho_{\theta} M_\alpha]$, according to the Born rule.
+The variance of any unbiased estimator of the parameter $\theta$ is bounded by the so-called Cram\'er-Rao bound~\cite{Kay1993}

-where $K$ is the number of measurements performed and $F[M]$ is the classical Fisher Information (FI) given by
+where $K$ is the number of measurements performed and $F[M]$ is the classical Fisher information (FI) given by

-where $l_{\alpha} =\text{Tr}[\partial_{\theta}\rho_{\theta} M_\alpha]/\text{Tr}[\rho_{\theta} M_\alpha]$ and where the trace $\text{Tr}(\cdot)$ is taken in the Hilbert space corresponding to the density operator $\rho_{\theta}$.
-The Cramer-Rao bound in Eq.~(\ref{eq:CRBound}), which is asymptotically achievable in the limit of large $K$, shows how the FI $F[M]$ quantifies the precision attainable via a certain POVM $M$, and thus induces a hierarchy between measurements: larger values of FI corresponds to measurements yielding better estimation precision.
+where $l_{\alpha} =\text{Tr}[\partial_{\theta}\rho_{\theta} M_\alpha]/\text{Tr}[\rho_{\theta} M_\alpha]$ are the elements of the logarithmic derivative of the probability vector, and the trace $\text{Tr}[\cdot]$ is taken in the Hilbert space corresponding to the density operator $\rho_{\theta}$.
+The Cramér-Rao bound in Eq.~\eqref{eq:CRBound}, asymptotically achievable in the limit of large $K$, shows how the FI $F[M]$ quantifies the precision attainable via a certain POVM $M$, and thus induces a hierarchy between measurements: larger values of the FI correspond to measurements yielding better estimation precision.
 We finally remark that an ultimate quantum bound can be derived by defining the quantum Fisher information (QFI) as